murilo-arruda/pizza-app/README.md

 ## Pizza App

-Pizza Delivery prototype
+Pizza Delivery prototype.

-Objective: Create a modern and fast way to order pizza using React.

-Minimalist Pizza site making the order process much faster.
+Minimalist Pizza/Food site making the order process much faster.

-More information soon
+In future this will be a boilerplate for other sites.

+### Stack

+- React: Interface and state management.
+- React-router: Routes for navigation.
+- Sass: CSS pre-processor.
+- Firebase: Authentication and database.
+- Typescript: Code quality and safety.

+### Next steps

+This project is in development.

+- [ ] Integrate with Firestore (Firebase)
+- [ ] Use firebase Auth
+- [ ] Make app responsive for mobile
+- [ ] Work on app Design